Kainuu: Regional Council of Kainuu

 The Regional Council of Kainuu is one of the 19 regional councils in Finland.
 The law gives these councils two mains tasks that are development of the region and the land use and planning in the region.
 A regional council is a key actor in the area that is responsible of the implementation of the Structural Fund programs of the EU.
 Networking with other actors both within and outside the region is important in protecting and promoting the unique culture of the region.

 Regional Council of Kainuu is governed by the regional assembly, decisions carried out by the regional board and assisted by the Regional council's office, which is led by the regional mayor.
 The Regional Assembly of Kainuu has 35 members.
 The regional council's office has about 20-25 employees and is divided into different teams depending on the area of their responsibility and expertise.

-The establishing treaty of the Regional Council of Kainuu (accepted in December 2015) defines the Assembly tasks as follows:
+The statute of the Regional Council of Kainuu (accepted in December 2015) defines its responsibilities as follows: